 Impressing New Yorkers with an Italian restaurant is hard.
 But you can take them to Monteverde in the West Loop with confidence.
 Every pasta dish here is fantastic - in particular the cacio e pepe, which is a menu staple.
 But the non-pasta is great, too (try the stuffed cabbage appetizer or the pork shank).
 It’s the kind of place that might make someone (briefly) stop talking about their favorite spot in the West Village.

 Au Cheval has the best burger in the city (maybe even the world).
 This makes it a must-stop for people visiting Chicago, no matter where they’re from.
 Just plan on a wait, but assure everyone that it’s worth it.
-Especially that friend from New York who had the inspired-by-Au Cheval burger at 4 Charles Prime Rib six months ago.
-There’s nothing like the original.
+Especially that friend from New York who already tried to eat the Au Cheval burger in Tribeca but was too impatient.

 Occasionally you do need to give someone the opportunity to capsize in a river of cheese.
 Chicago Pizza And Oven Grinder is the place to do this.
 Go there and order the pizza pot pie.
 Fair warning, this thing is ugly - it’s a bowl-shaped crust filled with sauce and toppings, not to mention an intimidating amount of cheese.
 But it’s delicious, and in a category by itself.
 Plus, this place is in the basement level of a three-story brick building, and feels like a Prohibition-era hideout (if the Prohibition had prohibited cheese).

 One of the best parts of eating farm-to-table food in the Midwest is that we really are surrounded by farms.
 And Daisies in Logan Square is the kind of place where your server will let you know not only where your lettuce came from, but also what kind of mood it was in when it arrived that morning.
-The menu here is pasta-focused, but there are also appetizers like cheese curds.
-Those are a must-order - because you can’t let anyone from the coast leave without eating some deep-fried cheese.
+The menu here is pasta-focused, but there are also appetizers like cheese curds (which are a must-order).

 Siena Tavern in River North is the best version of a sceney Chicago restaurant.
 Meaning this place is huge, with pounding music and gigantic booths.
 Plus, it has great food, including housemade pastas and a Chicago-sized (i.e. very big) wagyu meatball appetizer.
 It’s the perfect spot for someone who frequents small neighborhood spots in Manhattan - they’ll feel like they’re in Honey I Shrunk The Kids, and you’ll be entertained by watching them avoid knocking over wine glasses with the surfboard-sized menus.